Pure Encapsulations Magnesium Glycinate

 - Patented form developed at MIT

-- Clinical studies on memory and learning
+- Preclinical studies on memory and synaptic plasticity

 Who it’s for: People interested in brain aging, cognitive performance, or managing anxiety with a nootropic component.